vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-global-perspective.md

 poverty, while lining the pockets of a tiny few.
 So, repeating this mistake is not an advantageous solution.
-While it could, maybe, hold off the predictable, eventual reduction in the use of the dollar around the world, and our leadership seems intent on following a military strategy to domi- nate the world – however short-sighted and ineffective.
+While it could, maybe, hold off the predictable, eventual reduction in the use of the dollar around the world, and our leadership seems intent on following a military strategy to dominate the world – however short-sighted and ineffective.
 It is a bad idea.

 ### Another